-To combat and manage COVID 19, Shi et al (2020) suggest the immune system should be boosted during the first and second stage of infection, when there is better chance the infection can more easily be contained, but that the immune system should be suppressed during the inflammatory phase; at this stage, oxygen uptake is critical and can be negatively compromised by over reaction of the immune system.
+To combat and manage COVID 19, Shi et al (2020) suggest the immune system should be boosted during the first and second stage of infection, when there is better chance the infection can be more easily contained and controlled, but they state that the immune system should be suppressed during the inflammatory phase; at this stage, oxygen uptake is critical and can be negatively compromised by over reaction of the immune system.

 NB: Essential oils should definitely NOT be applied during the inflammatory third stage of infection, that is, when infection spreads to the lungs (among other reasons, their antimicrobial and anti-inflammatory actions are superseded by the compromised function of the lungs).

-While essential oils should definitely not be used during the third stage of Coronavirus, they might usefully be employed as preventatives, particularly in terms of managing hygiene, and during the very early phases of infection.
-However, this is a novel virus, and just as there isn’t an identified specific drug, or vaccine, that might combat the virus (or in deed other specific viruses – viruses constantly mutate), neither is there an essential oil or essential oil component that, so far, demonstrates proven, specific direct effectiveness against COVID 19 or the thousands of mutant strains that now exist.
+While essential oils should definitely not be used during the third stage of Coronavirus, they may usefully be employed as preventatives, particularly in terms of managing hygiene, and during the very early phases of infection.
+However, just as there isn’t an identified specific drug, or vaccine, that might combat the virus (or in deed other specific viruses – viruses constantly mutate), neither is there an identified essential oil or essential oil component that, so far, demonstrates proven, specific direct effectiveness against COVID 19 or the thousands of mutant strains that now exist.

-All essential oils possess anti-microbial properties, to some degree.
+However, all essential oils possess anti-microbial properties, to some degree.
 Some essential oils possess broad-spectrum bactericidal and anti-viral qualities, while others are more specific in their action, depending on the chemical composition of the essential oil and the type of microbe; broad-spectrum in this context does not mean a single essential oil or blend of essential oils will kill all viruses or all bacteria.
-Essential oils are, however, generally and variously tissue regenerating, antiviral, antibacterial, anti-fungal, anti-inflammatory, and mucolytic, among other things.
+Essential oils are, even so, generally and variously antiviral, anti-bacterial, anti-fungal, anti-inflammatory, mucolytic and tissue regenerating, among other things.
 Blending certain essential oils together can potentiate their strength and increase their range of action.

 Essential oils, thus, work well preventatively, staving infection and pathogenic invasion, and are especially useful during the early stages of infection, ‘nipping in the bud’ opportunity for proliferation.
 In this way, essential oils support the immune system.
-They support hygiene.
-They alleviate symptoms, such as those associated with colds and ‘flu; for example, headaches, nasal and sinus congestion, muscle aches, insomnia, depression and anxiety.
-Unlike conventional antibiotics, essential oils do not disrupt the body’s microbiome.
+They also support hygiene.
+They alleviate symptoms, such as those associated with colds and ‘flu; for example, headaches, nasal and sinus congestion, muscle aches and pains, insomnia, depression and anxiety.
+Further, unlike conventional antibiotics, essential oils do not disrupt the body’s natural micro biome.

-Essential oils also instigate psycho-emotional responses that may potentially instil a sense of feeling peaceful and calm, uplifted and grounded; optimal states to support efficient function of the immune system.
+Essential oils also instigate psycho-emotional responses that may potentially instil a sense of feeling peaceful and calm, uplifted and grounded; optimal states that are shown to support efficient function of the immune system.

-So, essential oils may aid and support resilience in a number of ways.
+So, essential oils may aid and support resilience in various ways.

-However, remember, no matter how valuable they are, essential oils are not ‘cure-alls’, but rather, they are an integrated component that may significantly contribute to holistic health and wellbeing.
+However, remember, no matter how valuable they are, essential oils are not ‘cure-alls’.
+They are, none-the-less, valuable integrated components that may significantly contribute to holistic health and wellbeing.

 See here for advice about applying essential oils safely and effectively: